slinGitHub/CheckmateWeb/index.md

 - [20210409_CheckmateV01.apk](https://github.com/nilsbusch/Slin/edit/gh-pages/index.md)

 ### Acknowledgement
-I want to thank the nightscout project, jamorham, and PhilJay from MPAndroid for making this project possible and for improving my life as a diabetic to a degree which would be not possible with the commercial available software.
+I want to thank the nightscout project, Jamorham, and PhilJay from MPAndroid for making this project possible and for improving my life as a diabetic to a degree which would be not possible with the commercialy available software.

 ### Disclaimer
 Checkmate was written not for commercial purposes and is published as open source.